huar2/huar2.github.io/_posts/2018-12-06-third-year-project.md

 * Displays a statistics graph of how frequently the word is used overtime.
 * Find which words are the odd one out and returns it.
 * Find similarity between two words and the frequency of use.
+* Display a TSNE graph of time of how close the words are.
 * Used Django as a web framework.

+## Screenshots

+## Access
+If you want to try out the project yourself you can email me at rayrayhua@outlook.com